 If there is one thing to put on your list of sights to see in Budapest it has to be the Hungarian Parliament Building.
 The building itself is impressive and sits nicely on the riverside.
 As you walk around it you begin to appreciates its size and magnificence, but its inside is the real gem.

-The rear view and interior of the parliament building equally match the riverside view
+The rear view and interior of the parliament building rival the riverside view

-Internal tours, which include the viewing of heavily guarded Changing Of The GuardsCrown Jewels, can either be Buy Tickets OnlineBooked Online or purchased directly from the Hungarian Parliament Visitor CentreHungarian Parliament Visitor Centre located at the end of Balassi Bálint Utca (Behind and opposite the parliament building).
-It doubles up as a ticket office and café.
+Internal tours, which include the viewing of heavily guarded Changing Of The GuardsCrown Jewels, can either be Buy Tickets OnlineBooked Online or purchased directly from the Hungarian Parliament Visitor CentreHungarian Parliament Visitor Centre.
 Tours are in English, French, German, Hebrew, Italian, Russian and Spanish.

 Another place to put on your list of sights to see in Budapest is Buda Castle HungaryBuda Castle, which comprises of the Royal Palace BudapestRoyal Palace, National Gallery BudapestNational Gallery, Matthias Church BudapestMatthias Church and the Fishermen’s Bastion BudapestFishermen’s Bastion; which in turn comprise of historic monuments, museums, stunning views of Budapest and a town centre (shopping village).
 All of which will keep you entertained for many hours.
 Even with its huge size, there are plenty of places to sit down and take a rest.
 There is a very nice ice cream stand and souvenir shop just after the castle entrance.

-Buda Castle, Fishermen's Bastion and the Royal Palace will keep you busy for the day
+Buda Castle, Fishermen's Bastion and the Royal Palace will take hours to tour

 As well as tourism, Buda Castle also hosts Beer, Wine, Chocolate and other festivals throughout the year.
 Touring the castle is free, but going to a festival normally requires a small entry fee; depending on the festival/event being held.